vidhi-kumar/WebMergeSort-Flask/README.md

 # Bottom-up Merge Sort Visualizer

-Internal working of iterative merge sort is visualised for any integer list entered by the user.
+Internal working of iterative merge sort is visualized for any integer list entered by the user.
-Each pass/iteration is displayed for better understanding of the algorithm.
+Each pass/iteration is displayed for a better understanding of the algorithm.

 ## Description